olab-io/ofSketch/README.md

 ### Linux

-1. On Linux, you should follow the installation instructions for the most recent version of openFrameworks [here](http://openframeworks.cc/setup/linux-codeblocks/).
-While ofSketch doesn't require Codeblocks, following these instructions will install all required dependencies.
+ofSketch requires the same linux dependencies as a normal installation of openFrameworks.
+If you have already followed the Linux installation instructions for a recent version of openFrameworks (since 0.8.0), you can skip to the [download section](#download).

+To install the latest version of openFrameworks on Linux, follow the instructions  [here](http://openframeworks.cc/setup/linux-codeblocks/).

 ## Getting Started